ParallelAgile/CodeBot/codegen-process-guide/domain-modeling/what-gets-generated.md

 3. Basic data validation for incoming data - based on the JSON Schema files, which are generated directly from the domain model

-### Domain Logic layer
+### Application layer

-The Domain Logic layer consists of:
+The Application layer consists of:

-1. "Task-oriented" operations, which can be reused by other code in this layer, and which in turn makes use of the Data Access Layer (DAL)
+1. "Task" operations, which can be reused by other code in this layer, and which in turn makes use of the Data Access Layer (DAL)
 2. Event handlers - custom validation, data transformations and application logic, which you can define in the model as domain-driven JavaScript functions
 3. Generated state-machine logic (on its way!)

-The design goal behind the Domain Logic layer is to keep application code - business rules, data validation etc - separate from implementation details, such as what database the API is connecting to; and also to shield the code as much as possible from details like which API endpoint was called, or even the fact that the code exists in a REST API.
+The design goal behind the Application layer is to provide a space where the domain model (both data and behaviour) exists as "pure" business rules, independent of architecture or design details such as whether it's part of a REST API or writing to a NoSQL database.

-To this end, you can enrich each domain class with custom Operations consisting of "pure" business logic, without worrying about the surrounding implementation details.
+To this end, you can enrich each domain class with custom Operations (methods/functions), written in simple JavaScript, which just focus on the domain behaviour.

+The Application code can, of course, make requests to read and write data, but the actual data access is abstracted into a separate layer.

 ### Data Access Layer (DAL)